jurgen-kluft/go-home/docs/VILLA.md

 - Number of open/close: 31
   - Battery powered
   - WiFi connected
+- Number of switch wall panels: TODO, we need to identify all of them
+  - Note: We have Neutral in all switch boxes

-- Number of sensor data streams:
+- Number of sensor data streams (roughly): = 229
   - Presence = (state + RSSI + presence) * 18 = 54
   - Environment = (4 + state + RSSI) * 11 = 66
   - Open/Close = (1 + state + RSSI) * 31 = 93
+  - Smart Sockets = (voltage + current + power + energy) * 4 = 16

 ## Mailbox